Rushabhgadhiya9102/Employee-management-system-redux/README.md

 ### User Panel

 After logging in as an employee, you will be redirected to the User Dashboard.
-This is a basic page and can be expanded with more user-specific functionalities.
+*   **User Dashboard**: View tasks assigned to you, mark them as done, access and download your salary slips, and communicate with the admin via chat.
 ## Redux State Structure

 The Redux store is configured with the following slices: